-Line a 9 X 9 X 2-inch baking pan with parchment paper.
-Cut slits at the corner seams to help it fit, and use a large enough piece that it goes all the way up the sides of the pan.
+Line a 8 X 8 X 2-inch baking pan with parchment paper.
+Cut slits at the corners to help it fit, and use a large enough piece that it goes all the way up the sides of the pan.
 (This will help you lift the dessert out of the pan when it's done.)

 Use a food processor to grind the cereal into a fine powder.
 You can also do this by placing the cereal in a large zip-lock bag, and then going over it with a rolling pin.

-In a medium-sized saucepan, over medium heat, melt the butter with the marshmallows.
+In a medium-sized saucepan, over medium-low heat, melt the butter with the marshmallows.
 Mix in the cocoa powder and salt and stir to blend.
-Then pour in the ground cereal and mix just until all of the cereal is coated.
-Very quickly add this mixture to the prepared pan and flatten it out to cover the bottom completely.
-It will be about 1/8-inch thick.
-(If it's hard to work with and isn't spreading out easily -- which can happen as it cools off -- then you can place the entire mixture between two sheets of plastic wrap and roll it flat with a rolling pin.
+Pour in the ground cereal and mix just until all of the cereal is coated.
+Very quickly add this mixture to the prepared pan and flatten it out to cover the bottom.
+It will be about ⅛-inch thick.
+(If it's hard to work with and isn't spreading easily -- which can happen as it cools off -- then you can place the entire mixture between two sheets of plastic wrap and roll it flat with a rolling pin.
 Then, carefully transfer this to the pan and fix the edges to fit properly.)
 Set aside.

 In a medium-sized mixing bowl, mix the peanut butter, powdered sugar, cream and vanilla together until it's very smooth.
 Set aside.

 Once the chocolate mixture has cooled to room temperature, evenly spread the peanut butter filling over the prepared crust, making sure there aren't any air gaps.
-Then pour the chocolate mixture on top, using an off-set spatula to smooth it out if necessary.
+Pour the chocolate mixture on top, using a small off-set spatula to smooth it out.